3 Girls Under 10 Found Dead In Maryland Home With Trauma To Bodies: Toddler Unharmed

 — WJZ | CBS Baltimore (@cbsbaltimore) August 18, 2017

 Because this case is so disturbing for law enforcement, many who have children of their own, counselors were brought in and will offer any help they can to the people working this case.
-Donelan said that this case is one of the most difficult that their police officers have ever walked in on.
+Donelan said that this case is one of the most difficult that their police officers have ever investigated.

 [Featured Image by DS Burnside/Shutterstock]